Organizing various replications in MySQL 8.0

 All servers become primaryMulti-Primary Mode" exists.

-When an update SQL is received by the primary server, the group communication engines of each server go through the certification process and write it to the relay log.
+When the primary server receives the update SQL, the group communication engines on each server go through the certification process and write it to the relay log.

-In conflicting transactions, only the first committed operation will succeed, and all others will fail to maintain consistency.
+In conflicting transactions, only the process that is committed first will be considered successful, and all others will be considered failed to maintain consistency.

-The certification process is carried out synchronously, and the data on each node is updated asynchronously.
+Certification is done synchronously, and the data on each node is updated asynchronously.

 About InnoDB Cluster